explosion/spaCy/docs/source/api.rst

   subtree
     An iterator for the part of the sentence syntactically governed by the word, including the word itself.

+  **Named Entities**

+  ent_type
+    If the token is part of an entity, its entity type

+  ent_iob
+    The IOB (inside, outside, begin) entity recognition tag for the token

 .. py:class:: vocab.Vocab(self, data_dir=None, lex_props_getter=None)